 - 1/2 teaspoon vanilla extract

-- Cream together the butter and sugar in the bowl of stand mixer or a medium mixing bowl.
-Add the egg and beat until combined then add salt, soda, and vanilla and mix well.
+- Cream together the peanut butter and coconut sugar in the bowl of stand mixer or a medium mixing bowl.
+Add the almond milk and beat until combined then add salt, soda, baking powder, and vanilla and mix well.
 Now stir in the cocoa on low until mixed, then add the flour last and continue stirring until your dough comes together.
-Fold in the chocolate chips and reese's with a large spatula and divide the dough in half.
+Fold in the chocolate chips and pb cups with a large spatula and divide the dough in half.

 - Spread half of the dough in the bottom of prepared pan (the dough may be a bit sticky to work with so if you are having trouble it can be chilled until easier to handle.) and press into a smooth layer.

-- Stir together the melted butter and peanut butter in another medium bowl until smooth.
-Add the salt, vanilla, and milk and mix until combined then add the powdered sugar a little at a time and mix to incorporate into a thick dough.
+- Stir together the maple syrup and peanut butter in another medium bowl until smooth.
+Add the salt, vanilla, powdered peanut butter, and oat flour and mix until combined then add the powdered sugar a little at a time and mix to incorporate into a thick dough.

 - Scrape the filling mixture out onto the base cookie dough layer and also press it down to form an even peanut butter layer on top of the chocolate dough.